 SPiT TiP: Because I apply the Unicorn SPiT with my hands, I always leave behind grubby little fingerprints across my project.
 (I’m also messy and usually have a few drips here and there.)
 When I have my design exactly how I love it, I like to come back with a dry paintbrush and ever-so-lightly brush over any weird spots.
 I call this the Featherdusting Step.
 It smooths out any blemishes on your project and also helps blend the colors just a bit to give it a really beautiful look.

 On this table, I did something special.
 I came back with some Unicorn SPiT Sparkling Stain and spread it on top of my colors like a glaze.
-This was a limited edition product, and unfortunately, we are sold out here at All Things New Again.
+We also sell Sparkling SPiT here at All Things New Again.
 You can’t see the sparkle in this photo, but you will after I poly everything in the end.

 Here’s my tabletop after I finished applying the Unicorn SPiT and feather-dusted everything with my dry paint brush.
 (Also, my awesome garage!)
 Then I let everything dry.